 The Dutch liberal and open-minded culture can be seen everywhere in the Red Light District.
-Only here you can see a church that’s surrounded by window brothels with sex workers, cannabis shops, residential houses and a 5d porn cinema with a daycare next door.
+Only here you can see a church that’s surrounded by window brothels with sex workers, coffee shops, beautiful houses and a 5d porn cinema with a daycare next door.

 Amsterdam has its very own little Chinatown.
 It was first established in the year 1911 and is the oldest Chinese neighbourhood on European soil.
 Since the year 2000 the area has had a Fo Guang Shan He Hua Tempel which is the largest Chinese style religious building in Europe.
-Besides this highlight this is the place you want to be for asian food.
-All types of Asian restaurants can be found in this area including Thai, Indonesian, Japanese and Malaysian food.
+You can visit this temple for free!

 Walk on in and pull a deep fried snack from the automatique.
-Try out local delicacies like the kroket – a breaded deep fried cow or veal meat ragout which is super crispy on the outside and soft and creamy on the inside.
-Or try the Frikandel, a minced meat deep fried snack that can be covered in a sauce of your liking.
-Tip: try it with mayonaise, curry and unions.
+Try out local delicacies like the kroket – a breaded deep fried cow or veal meat ragout which is super crispy on the outside and soft and creamy on the inside.DOWNLOAD AMSTERDAM APP >

-Ever wondered what a brothel looks like on the inside?
+Ever wondered what a brothel looks like from the inside?
 The Red Light Secrets museum is actually a repurposed former brothel.
 Inside you get to see the many different luxurious rooms.
 You even get the option to sit in a Red Light District window brothel.
 Try and find out if any of the passer-byes are interested in your flirting-skills.